seancorfield/seancorfield.github.io/content/md/posts/2023/06/30/long-term-funding-3.md

 In addition to the library work mentioned above, I've been working on the [`tools.build` cookbook](https://clojure-doc.org/articles/cookbooks/cli_build_projects/).
-I shared an early draft to get community feedback and the whole thing is over 3,000 words now, with a lot of code examples.
+I shared an early draft to get community feedback and then shared the completed version this week.
+The whole thing is over 3,000 words now, with a lot of code examples.
 I've tried to distill everything I've learned about `tools.build` into a single document that covers various scenarios that go beyond what is in the [official `tools.build` guide](https://clojure.org/guides/tools_build).

+Some additional community feedback has already been incorporated and more will be incorporated over the next few weeks, I expect.

 ## What's Next?